How do I charge my vehicle with Bilkraft?

 How can I contact Bilkraft, for general feedback or to report a problem?

-Charging stations operated by Voss Energi and Bergen Kommune have separate support and contact information posted on their charging stations.
+Please note that chargers by Bergen Kommune have separate support and contact information posted on their chargers.

 Terms and conditions